dogweather/forkful/content/en/swift/strings/extracting-substrings.md

 weight: 6
 ---

-## What & Why?

-Extracting substrings means grabbing just a piece of a string—like snipping a ribbon to the length you need.
-Programmers do this to isolate, analyze, or manipulate specific bits of text data, such as user input, filenames, or text processing.

 ## How to:
 Swift makes it pretty straightforward to work with substrings.
 Let's dive right into it with some examples.

 ```swift